 Wine Tasting in Niagara On the Lake

-This is better done in the warmer months because touring around quaint Niagara on the Lake is a must although “Days of Wine and Chocolate” sounds like an irrisistible February event to attend!
+This is better done in the warmer months because touring around quaint Niagara on the Lake is a must although “Days of Wine and Chocolate” sounds like an irresistible February event to attend!

 Chateau Des Charmes is a favorite vineyard because their wine is exceptional and their Chateau is inspired by the historic Canadian National (CN) hotels.
 It is a taste recommended by Madame Bosc that changed my New Year’s beverage of choice from champagne to ice wine.

 My other favorite winery was one I visited days before it’s official opening in 2008.
 I still fantasize about their Triomphe Cabernet Merlot.
 What is most interesting about this Southbrook’s organic vineyard is they are the first winery in Canada to achieve biodynamic certification.
+My current favorite wine is The Red Icon from Trius.
 I recommend taking a local wine tour so you can taste freely and not worry about driving.

 Wasaga Beach is near and dear to my heart because I lived there for seven years.
 This town offers the most beautiful sunsets over Georgian Bay because the view is completely unimpeded – just endless water and sky.
 The location is perfect for romance even if children are present.
 On a warm day head near the tip of Beach 1 in the provincial park.
 If you’re swimming be careful you don’t go into the “no swimming area”, the currents can be dangerous as they swirl around the mouth of the Nottawasaga River.
 You’ll have no lights behind you in this location so it offers the best place to view sunsets.